bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 **Batch-streaming instance fields**

 - Outputs*
-     Names of output streams (must be stream.t-stream only).
+     Names of output streams (must be of the `stream.t-stream` type only).

 - Window
     Number of batches that will be contained in a window (1 by default).
 Must be greater than zero.